hychn/hychn.github.io/readmd_hide.md

+# TODO:
+* Add in new lines to expand the blockquotes b/c i want the md to be condense as possibl

 # TODO
 * Allow static linking
 	* This means the contents of the table of contents js needs to be placed directly into the html generation script